MelissaBuckingham/fantasy-database/README.md

 I had a problem early on where I couldn't get PostgreSQL to work on Gitpod, I searched for a long time to find otu an answer to my problem, eventually I laded on Gitpod's own page where they showed me how to write the .gitpod.yml file which downloaded and installed PostgreSQL on the IDE.

+I have checked that all links are working correctly and there are no issues.

 JS Lint